RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

         level: String (Optional)
         file: String (Optional)
 ```
+- `qa_ctl_launcher_branch`: Field that defines the branch that will be used to launch `qa-ctl`.
+This field is optional an only required when `qa-ctl` is being used in Windows.
 - `vagrant_output`: Field that defines if the vagrant's outputs are going to be replaced by customized outputs(`true`) or
                     if they remain with the default outputs (`false`).
 - `ansible_output`: Field that defines if the ansible's outputs are going to be replaced by customized outputs(`true`) or